keepthrifty/keepthrifty.github.io/_posts/2016-10-10-become-twice-as-happy-with-half-as-much.md

 As you think about what areas you could cut in half, consider these guidelines to help you get there:

-{% assign tweet-text = "Don't build your life around the 'what if' cases" %}
+1. Don't build your life around the 'what if' cases"

-1. {% include tweet-link.html %}

     Don't stock up on dinnerware for the rare case you host a party of 20 and don't default to owning two cars for the rare case that you need to drive both at the same time.